This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-Located in the region of Murcia on the southeastern coast of Spain, Cartagena is a historic port city with a rich cultural heritage, making it an increasingly popular stop for cruise ships.
 The modern cruise port welcomes hundreds of thousands of passengers every year and the convenient location provides visitors with easy access to explore the city’s ancient history, beautiful architecture and vibrant local life.

 Overview of Cartagena Spain Cruise Port

-Upon arriving at the Cartagena cruise port, visitors will be greeted by a stunning view of the city’s harbor, lined with sailboats and yachts.
 The port offers various amenities and services such as tourist information, cafes, and souvenir shops for passengers to take advantage of before venturing into the city.

-From the port, it is only a short walk to reach the historic center, making it convenient for cruise passengers to explore the many attractions Cartagena has to offer in a short space of time.
+From the port, it is only a short walk to reach the historic center, making it convenient to explore the many attractions Cartagena has to offer in a short space of time.
 To give you an idea of the distances, you can walk from the port to the Roman Theatre in only 8 minutes.

 The port is also easily accessible by car or public transportation, with regular bus and train services connecting the city to other parts of Spain.

-In addition to historical sites, Cartagena offers various leisure and recreational activities.
-Water enthusiasts can make their way to the marina for sailing, kayaking, or paddleboarding.
-Those who prefer a more relaxed experience can take a leisurely stroll along the harbor promenade or visit the city’s local markets.
+Or if you prefer a more relaxed experience, you can take a leisurely stroll along the harbor promenade or visit the city’s local markets.
 I also highly recommend joining a tour to get the most out of your visit to this beautiful city and the underrated region of Murcia.

 Tours from Cartagena Cruise Port

-Coves & Beaches Private Shore Excursion
+🐚 Coves & Beaches Private Shore Excursion

-This is my favorite of the tours departing from Cartagena cruise port, as it is fully customizable.
-Run by Kim and Chiringo Tours, you get to explore the best of what the Murcian coast has to offer with a glass of fizz in hand.
-The suggested itinerary starts with a visit to the charming fishing village of Cabo de Palos, known for the striking lighthouse that towers over turquoise coves and golden beaches.
+This is my favorite tour departing from Cartagena cruise port, as it is fully customizable.
+Run by Kim and Chiringo Tours, you get to explore the best of what the Murcian coast offers with a glass of fizz in hand.

 Next, you stop for some beach time and drinks in the chiringuitos on the La Manga strip, a long sandbank developed as a holiday resort in the 70s and today a playground for wealthy Spaniards.
-You also have the option to stop at one of the most beautiful beaches in the region, Cala Cortina and drive through the salt flats of Marchamalo, where you might spot a flamingo or two.

-Private 4-hour Shore Excursion of Cartagena
+🏛 Private 4-hour Shore Excursion of Cartagena

 Prefer to focus on the history of Cartagena?
 Explore the city in style during your shore leave on this half-day tour with both an official guide and a private driver.
 As mentioned above, I think Cartagena is one of the most underrated cities I’ve ever been to and a must on any itinerary.